Living-Learning Communities Orientation & Course Offerings

 111a PAR

-KIN 100: DEVELOPMENT ACTIVITIES [Weight Training I] (Open to all University Residence Hall students.)
+HK 100: DEVELOPMENT ACTIVITIES [Weight Training I] (Open to all residence hall students)

 Section C1